Suspension: Strut Assembly

 Typically, the coil spring is reused when replacing struts, and the strut/shock absorber is removed and replaced.
 A special tool is required to compress the spring.
 Most shops and dealerships have one mounted to the wall.
 Be careful; safety comes first.
 Compressed coil springs contain a considerable amount of energy.

-When removing a strut from a vehicle, be careful to check for any camber adjustments.
+When removing a strut from a vehicle, check for any camber adjustments.
 If the strut has an eccentric camber bolt, mark its position before removal.
 Adjust both camber and toe when replacing this type of strut.